New requests for restraining orders can be filed by drop box between 8:00 a.m. - 10:30 a.m.

 Court staff will contact attorneys or litigants when their orders are ready for pick up.

-Anyone who cannot personally appear for health reasons shall call or write to the Clerk’s Office, (925) 608-1000, no later than 2 court days before the hearing to request a remote appearance.
+Anyone who cannot personally appear for COVID-19-related health reasons only shall call or write to the Clerk’s Office, (925) 608-1000, no later than 2 court days before the hearing to request a remote appearance.

 Remote appearances will be by phone only (no Zoom).
 The Court will initiate the phone call.